turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 [Adventures Of Blocky](http://frontend.turing.io/lessons/module-2/adventures-of-blocky.html)

 Now that you have a grasp of testing on a deeper level, its time to really get after it and drive home the concepts we've talked about.
-Click on the lesson repo above for your testing adventure.
+Click on the lesson repo above to begin your testing adventure!